20 Best Jobs for People With ADHD (Hyperactive, Inattentive, or Combined)

 What are good careers for adults with ADHD?

-As we've discussed in this piece, there are a variety of careers that can be a good fit for people with ADHD.
+As we've discussed in this piece, there are a variety of great jobs for people with ADHD.
 Personal training, music, writing, graphic design, accounting, and firefighting are just a few available professions.
 Finally, your ideal career will be determined by your personal strengths, interests, and goals.

 [How to interview?]